HbA1c Overview for Health Professionals

 According to an article published in Clinical Chemistry and Laboratory Medicine, Volume 41, Issue 9, the DCCT and UKPDS “demonstrated conclusively that risks for complications in patients with diabetes are directly related to glycaemic control, as measured by glycated haemoglobin (GHb)”.

-In Australia and New Zealand, for the past 30 years or so, HbA1c has been reported as a percent of the total haemoglobin (%) value.
+For the past 30 years in Australia and New Zealand, HbA1c has been reported as a percent of the total haemoglobin value.
 This is now referred to as NGSP units, after the National Glycohemoglobin Standardization Program (NGSP).
 The NGSP was implemented to enable laboratories to report DCCT/UKPDS-traceable GHb/HbA1c results.

 Prior to the DCCT and UKPDS, HbA1c values could differ significantly from one method to another.
 Or from one laboratory to another, which would have affected the meaningful implementation of specific diabetes care guidelines.

 Interestingly, there is a simple relationship between the two measures of HbA1c, and also with the predicted Average Blood Glucose (ABG).
-For each 1% change in the HbA1c (NGSP) percentage, the HbA1c (IFCC) changes by 11 mmol/mol and the ABG changes by 2 mmol/L.
+For each 1% change in the HbA1c (NGSP) percentage, the HbA1c (IFCC) changes by 11 mmol/mol.
+And the ABG changes by 2 mmol/L.